mobrgs/Machine_Learning_with_Python/README.md

 # Machine_Learning_with_Python

-This folder contains tutorials provided during the course EDX: Machine Learning with Python: from Linear Models to Deep Learning
+This folder contains documentation, tutorials provided during the course edx: Machine Learning with Python - From Linear Models to Deep Learning.

+The folder "Tutorials" contains the tutorials encountered during the course